ULHPC/ulhpc-docs/docs/development/programming-models/openmp.md

 export OMP_NUM_THREADS=${SLURM_CPUS_PER_TASK}

-# Use the RESIF build modules of the UL HPC platform
-if [ -f  /etc/profile ]; then
-   .  /etc/profile
-fi
 # Load the {intel | foss} toolchain and whatever module(s) you need
 module purge
 module load toolchain/intel    # or toolchain/foss